euniceyl/p4-autocomplete/README.md

 <details>
 <summary>Expand for details on the topMatches method</summary>

-The implementation of `topMatches` can then be done in about five lines of code or fewer.
-First, check that the `prefix` parameter has at most `MAX_PREFIX` characters, otherwise shorten it by truncating the trailing characters to `MAX_PREFIX` length.

-Then, if `prefix` is in the map, get the corresponding value (a `List` of `Term` objects) and return a sublist of the first `k` entries (or all of the entries if there are fewer than `k`).
-Otherwise, you should return an empty list.
-Here's code that can help:
+To implement `topMatches`, we first check that the `prefix` parameter has at most `MAX_PREFIX` characters, otherwise shorten it by truncating the trailing characters to `MAX_PREFIX` length.
+Then, if `prefix` is in the map, we get the corresponding value (a `List` of `Term` objects) and return a sublist of the first `k` entries (or all of the entries if there are fewer than `k`).
+Otherwise, an empty list is returned.

 ```java
 List<Term> all = myMap.get(prefix);